 Roughly seven months after surgery, the new hair follicles will begin to appear, just as your natural hair begins to grow.
-This will result in a substantial cosmetic improvement that is virtually undetectable.
+This will result in a substantial cosmetic improvement that is virtually undetectable from natural hair.

 - How much does a hair transplant cost?